 (in the person of its pro tempore legal representative)

-Cookies designed to collect and store data while a user accesses a website, and disappear once the user closes the relevant browsing session
+Cookies designed to collect and store data while a user accesses a website, and disappear once the latter has closed the relevant browsing session.

-Cookies that are designed to last for a set period of time (e.g., minutes; months; years).
+Cookies suitable to last for a predetermined period of time (e.g. minutes; months; years).

-Analytical cookies are usually used to assess the effectiveness of an information society service provided by a publisher, for the design of a website or, finally, to help measure the relative traffic (i.e. the number of visitors, also possibly split by geographical area, time of connection).
+Analytical cookies are usually used to evaluate the effectiveness of an information society service provided by a publisher, for the design of a website or, finally, to help measure traffic (i.e., the number of visitors, even possibly broken down by geographical area, time slot of the connection).